Stef86fal/esphome-ademco31/README.md

 ### Circuit schematic

+⚠️ Safety warning — mains voltage inside the panel.
+The alarm panel enclosure contains 230 V AC mains wiring (the transformer primary).
+Mains voltage can kill.
+Before opening the panel or touching any wiring, disconnect mains power (unplug the transformer / switch off the dedicated breaker) and disconnect the backup battery.
+Work on the bus interface only on the low-voltage side, with the panel de-energised.
+If you are not confident working safely around mains electricity, have a qualified electrician do it.
+No warranty / no liability.
+This project is provided "as is", for educational and personal use, with no warranty of any kind.
+You follow it entirely at your own risk.
+I accept no responsibility for any damage, injury, loss, malfunction, voided warranty, or compromised alarm/security system resulting from the use of this information, hardware, or firmware.
+Modifying your alarm panel may void manufacturer warranties, violate monitoring-service agreements, or affect insurance coverage — verify before proceeding.

 ![Ademco 4120 ↔ ESP32 bus interface with 4N35 optocouplers](Ademco_4120_circuit.png)

 Two **4N35** optocouplers isolate the ESP32 from the keybus: